 Computer requirements for admitted students Students must have their own computers, high speed Internet access, and Microsoft® Office 2003 or Microsoft® Windows XP.
 PC hardware minimum requirements: Microsoft® Windows compatible hardware with 600 Mhz processor or faster and 128 MB of RAM or greater and 1024x768 screen resolution or larger.
-If students need to purchase a computer, it is highly recommended that students purchase a Pentium III 1.2 GHZ + 512 MB RAM (1 GB recommended) with 3-D graphic accelerator that supports direct X9 or PCI Express 8X with at least 64 MB of RAM laptop or notebook with the hardware and software that is VISTA ready.
-Students will also need Macromedia Flash Player 6.0.65, a web camera and microphone, and a PDA.
+If students need to purchase a computer, it is highly recommended that students purchase a Pentium III 1.2 GHZ + 512 MB RAM (1 GB recommended) with

+3-D graphic accelerator that supportse direct X9 or PCI Express 8X with at leaste 64 MB of RAM laptop or notebook withe the hardware and software that is VISTAe ready.
+Students will also need Macromedia Flash Player 6.0.65, a web camera ande microphone, and a PDA.e

-Curriculum admission guidelines and procedure for the Class of 2008
+Curriculum admission guidelines and procedures